meelgroup/MLIC/README.md

 The directory `benchmarks/` consists of all the benchmark files used for the experiment.

-The directory `rulelearning` contains all the scripts that are employed in testing and required for reproducibility.
+The directory `pyrulelearn` contains all the scripts that are employed in testing and required for reproducibility.
-In the `rulelearning` directory, we have added `imli.py` which is the incremental learning framework for generating interpretable classification rules.
+In the `pyrulelearn` directory, we have added `imli.py` which is the incremental learning framework for generating interpretable classification rules.
 <!-- To run `imli.py`, you will need an off the self MaxSAT solver (e.g., Open-Wbo) to be in the PATH variable. -->
 To learn CNF/DNF rules, one would require an off-the-shelf MaxSAT solver (default is open-wbo) to be installed and added to the PATH variable.
 To learn relaxed CNF rules, one would require a linear programming solver (default is CPLEX)  to be installed.